dnlbowers/blackjack/README.md

 * [Niki Tester](https://github.com/Niki-Tester) - Nik was a shock to me; I posted a random question and went to bed.
 In the morning, I woke up to a notification and Nik's solution.
 Nik was on his first day of the course, and he spent over an hour debugging my code while I slept.
 This man is one to watch going forward.

-* [Dave Horrocks](https://github.com/daveyjh) - Took the time to break down several topics for me and provide example.
+* [Dave Horrocks](https://github.com/daveyjh) - Took the time to break down several topics for me and provide examples.
 Dave pops out form nowhere when I least expect him, and I am eternally grateful for his explanations and code pens.

 ### **General reference:**
 * The project was influenced by the Code Institutes code along project called Love maths.
 While I have tried to deviate as much as possible, the code may have some similarities.